MssTake/MssTake.github.io/to do.md

 ## Style

-- make the inital theme look like your clicking things on a laptop
 - save space for copies of my diplomas (eventually)
 - put a rubber duck on the desk
 - the site is really ugly when resized. "lock the computer" until it is resized past a certain point
-- give the fake screen a tint when background is added
+- a pop-up encouraging people to resize the window. pop-up should leave the frame when the window is resized
 - change cursor when you enter the screen <div>

 ### Body

-- skills overview should be visible in the "blog" window
 - past experience should be visible in the blog window
-- resume downloard prompt should be accessible through "toolbar"
-- archived projects should be accessible through through "toolbar"
 - tumblr themes should be accessible through "toolbar"
-- font changer should be accessible through "toolbar"
-- a pop-up encouraging people to resize the window. pop-up should leave the frame when the window is resized

 ### Footer